 |

-For the past ten years, Jennifer Karady has worked with American veterans returning from the wars in Iraq and Afghanistan to create staged narrative photographs that depict their individual stories and address their difficulties in adjusting to civilian life.
-After an extensive interview process with the veteran and his/her family, Karady collaborates with the veteran to restage a chosen moment from war within the safe space of their everyday environment, often surrounded by family and friends.
+Since 2006, Jennifer Karady has worked with American veterans returning from the wars in Iraq and Afghanistan to create staged narrative photographs that depict their individual stories and reveal how these experiences infiltrate their daily lives.
+After an extensive interview process with the veteran and his/her family, Karady collaborates with the veteran to restage a chosen moment from war within a safe space, often in their everyday environment, surrounded by family and friends.

 The collision between or collapse of the soldier's world and the civilian world evokes the psychology of life after war, and the challenges that adjustment to the home front entails.
-The process of making the photograph is intended to be helpful for the veteran subject, and is conceptually inspired by cognitive behavioral therapy.
+The process of making the photograph is intended to be helpful for the veteran subject, and is conceptually inspired by therapeutic approaches to trauma.

 The careful, collaborative and multi-layered process of making each photograph takes between one and four months, and involves several extensive interviews (recorded), collaborative conceptualization, location scouting, producing a sketch, discussion/approval from veteran, propping, makeup, costuming, rehearsal of physical action, training local assistants, set construction, casting extras, artificial lighting,special effects and the photo shoot.
 The process of making the photograph culminates in a highly choreographed installation/event.
 There is no digital manipulation whatsoever in order to ensure the truthfulness of the staged moment and the authenticity of the veteran subject's participation.